 Luckily, Proov PdG tests can help you confirm successful ovulation.
 Our tests measure PdG — a urine metabolite of progesterone.
 After progesterone circulates through your blood, it’s expelled from the body in the form of PdG in urine.

-We recommend testing with Proov PdG tests on day 7, 8, 9, and 10 after peak fertility to confirm a high quality ovulation.
-If you get 3-4 positive PdG tests (with a positive on day 10) then you have confirmed high ovulation quality!
+We recommend testing with Proov PdG tests on day 7, 8, 9, and 10 after peak fertility to confirm ovulation.
+If you get 3-4 positive PdG tests (with a positive on day 10) then you have confirmed successful ovulation!
 If you get anything less than 3-4 positives, this may be a sign of a problem with ovulation that could make it more difficult to conceive.

 No matter how long it takes you to get pregnant, we at Proov want to make sure you have the tools and information to empower you on your fertility journey!